 Everyone can participate in source reduction.
 Here are some creative ways you can practice source reduction every day:

-If you're looking for even more great source reduction ideas, here are some Alternative Uses of Common Household Products.
+If you're looking for source reduction ideas, here are some Alternative Uses of Common Household Products.
 By incorporating even a few of these ideas into your day, not only will you reduce waste, you will also save money while helping to protect the environment.

 Other Useful Links

-For more information about source reduction, please contact The Resource Management Program by email or phone at 410-537-3314.
+For more information about source reduction, please contact MDE's Resource Management Program.